If your children’s behavior is out of control, these discipline strategies will help you to develop obedience in your toddlers and preschoolers.

 “We aren’t in complete control of anything or anyone.”

-We cannot make our children become anything.
+Parents cannot make their children become anything.
 They are their own people with their own free will choices.
 And yet…

 We are in control of the consequences, rewards, and discipline in our own home.

 The other night I nearly died of self-inflicted shame.
 It was an unruly chain of events compounded by all 4 kids being up past bedtime, eating in an unfamiliar place, and in the midst of a lot of chatter.

 My kids were whining and I was so embarrassed

 We were at a wedding rehearsal dinner and, as we put the plates in front of our kids, they immediately began complaining/whining/reacting.
 Negatively and loudly.